kpiaszynski/Midterm/README.md

 # Midterm
 ## Katie Piaszynski

+## Synopsis
+Haha get it?
+It's a movie watchlist app and I used "synopsis" instead of "summary?" ...(please don't take off points 🙂 ).
+I created a movie watchlist app in which a movie is described with a title, genre, and optional star rating system for once you have watched the movie.
+The add movie button is at the top of the page, with update and delete buttons appearing after an entry gets logged.
+Entries are displayed in a table format

 ### Initializing (Windows)
 To initialize, first create a virtual environment with:
 > **py -m venv venv**